influxdata/ansible-chronograf/README.md

 # Chronograf Ansible for Linux

-Ansible role for automating the installation and configuration of the Chronograf service on Linux hosts.
+Ansible role from the InfluxData team for automating the installation and configuration of the Chronograf service on Linux hosts.

 Tested against modern Debian based distributions and Enterprise Linux 6 and 7.